fumito-suzuki/Fixed-Field-Theory/docs/v1.2.5/appendices/Z.md

 *(Fixed-Field Theory v1.2.x Supplemental Material)*

 ## 1. Purpose and Scope

-This appendix presents the **foundational axiom** of Fixed-Field Theory:
+This appendix presents the **foundational generative principle** of Fixed-Field Theory (FFT): the χδ principle.

-the χδ principle, from which all other structures — ψ, C-wave, T-fiber geometry, curvature, perception, cosmology, and the Sora Equation — are generated.
+Rather than introducing a new physical postulate, this appendix provides a **minimal generative identity** that formalizes how all FFT structures — ψ, C-wave projection, T-fiber geometry, curvature, perception, cosmology, and the Sora Equation — arise from a single geometric operation.

-It establishes:
+Specifically, this appendix establishes:

-- operator definitions of χ and δ,
+- operator-level definitions of χ and δ,
-- their algebra and scaling relations,
+- their algebraic and scaling relations,
-- the construction of ψ as appearance geometry (not a physical wave),
+- the construction of ψ as *appearance geometry* (not a physical wave),
-- vacuum classification,
+- a classification of vacuum sectors,
-- and the variational backbone used in Appendix C and FFT-1–3.
+- and the variational backbone underlying FFT-1–3 and Appendix C.

+This appendix **does not supersede the main text**;
+it provides a compact formalization of principles introduced there.

 ---

 ## 2. Background (χδ–ψ Framework)

-FFT begins with the operator identity:
+Fixed-Field Theory begins with the generative identity:

 $$
 \boxed{\psi = \chi\delta}